Home » Sweet Cravings » No Eggs, No Fuss: Perfect Peanut Butter Cookies in 3 Steps

 FAQ’S

-Is there a type of peanut butter that will work best or should be avoided when making this vegan peanut butter cookie recipe without eggs?
+Is there a type of peanut butter that will work best or should be avoided when making this?

-For the best peanut butter cookies without eggs, creamy peanut butter works best.
-Regular peanut butter with hydrogenated vegetable oils gives the best texture.
-Avoid crunchy peanut butter as it doesn’t blend well.
-You can try natural peanut butter, but be sure to mix it thoroughly, though it may not yield the best results.
-Smooth peanut butter works best for a soft, chewy cookie dough.
-Always check the ingredients before using it in the recipe.
+For the best eggless peanut butter cookies, I prefer creamy peanut butter—regular with hydrogenated oils gives the best texture.
+I avoid crunchy peanut butter since it doesn’t blend well.
+Natural peanut butter can work if mixed thoroughly, but smooth is best for soft, chewy dough.
+I always check the ingredients before using it.

 Is this a crispy or soft peanut butter cookie?

-These peanut butter cookies are deliciously soft and fudgy on the inside with a light crisp on the outside.
-If you let them cool down for 30 minutes to 1 hour, they’ll stay soft.
-For a crispier texture, transfer them to a wire rack and store them in an airtight box or refrigerator to crisp up more.
-Wait until they cool to your liking and enjoy!
+These peanut butter cookies are soft and fudgy inside with a light crisp outside.
+Let them cool 30–60 minutes to stay soft.
+For crispier cookies, use a wire rack and store in an airtight box or fridge—cool to your liking and enjoy!

-How do you know when these 3 ingredient peanut butter cookies without eggs are fully baked and ready to be removed from the oven?
+How do you know when these 3 ingredient peanut butter cookies without eggs are fully baked?

 What is the easiest way to store any leftover cookies?
 How long will they stay good for?